asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 **Why?**

 Avoid using EC2 Launch Type as it as inheritent security risks if deployed without any customization.
 The security risk, the role when assumed with EC2 Launch type will have access to the roles of Ec2 Instance.
 There CG Security team recommends to always run workloads for ECS Cluster in Fargate.
-We also seen lot of ehanced security feature in version 1.4, there it is recommended to have a minimum version of 1.4 for Fargate for tasks running on ECS.
+We also seen lot of ehanced security feature in version 1.4, there it is recommended to have a minimum version of 1.4 for Fargate for tasks running on ECS.<br>

 **How?**